Disney Infinity (video game): Gameplay

+Character Design

+All characters have a unique design, but the females are different.
+Violet and Elasticgirl both have oversized legs and feet and have a slight heel, Elsa’s fingers are combined with her dress, Jessie has longer legs and her boots are sharper, and Rapunzel’s fingers are combined with her dress, just like Elsa, but her toes are square-pointed.

 Play Set Mode

 There are a number of playsets available, which are accessed via placing the relevant playset piece onto the Infinity Base.
-Some examples include Pirates of the Caribbean, Monsters University, The Incredibles, Cars, The Lone Ranger and Toy Story.
-These playsets have their own unique campaign, which could be played with up to two players.
+These include Pirates of the Caribbean, Monsters University, The Incredibles, Cars, The Lone Ranger and Toy Story 3.
+These playsets have their own unique campaign, which could be played with up to two players (except for the Wii version).
 However, all characters from a specific franchise can only play in their respective playset (for example, Mr. Incredible cannot be used in the Pirates of the Caribbean playset), meaning two figures from the same series are required to play a play set in split-screen multiplayer.
 Playing through Play Set mode unlocks objects and vehicles that can be used in the Toy Box mode.

 Toy Box mode

-Toy Box mode allowed players to create their own game in an open-world arena.
+Toy Box mode allows players to create their own game in an open-world arena.
 Players can mix and match everything that is unlocked within each of the play sets including characters, weapons and gadgets.
 By unlocking new content in the Disney Infinity play sets, players are able to build their own worlds and essentially create their own game.
 There are various "adventures" in this mode, which help teach the player how to use the mode's tools.
 Players can also earn "spins" by playing through playsets or leveling up their characters, which can be used to unlock additional items.
 The mode supports online multiplayer, in which players can play around with items that only the other player has, albeit only during that session.

 A portable Toy Box became available in late 2013, for the iPad.
 A version of the Toy Box is also available for Windows PC.
 These versions of the Toy Box utilized the web codes included with each Disney Infinity character.